shrutikumari18/computer-science-quiz/README.md

 A simple Python-based multiple-choice quiz that fetches computer science questions from the Open Trivia Database API.

 ## Features
-- Fetches random computer science questions
+- Fetches random computer science questions.
-- Multiple-choice answers
+- Multiple-choice answers.
-- Shows score and percentage at the end
+- Shows score and percentage at the end.

 ## How to run